SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-get-code-line-metrics/rule.md

 * **Comment Lines:** The number of lines that contain comments, helping you gauge how well-documented your code is.
 * **Physical Lines of Code (LOC):** This counts the actual code lines, excluding blank lines and comments.

-#### 4. **Incorporate cloc in Your CI/CD Pipeline**

-* Regularly running cloc as part of your continuous integration process can help track changes in your codebase over time.
-This allows you to monitor code growth and ensure that the proportion of comments and blank lines remains healthy.

 ### Benefits of Tracking Code Metrics

 Tracking code metrics with cloc helps in maintaining clean and well-documented code.
 It provides insights that can lead to: